jstutters/pirec/docs/tutorial.rst

 Imports
 -------

-To use Plumbium you should start by importing the :func:`call
+To use Pirec you should start by importing the :func:`call
-<plumbium.processresult.call>` function, :func:`record <plumbium.processresult.record>`
+<pirec.processresult.call>` function, :func:`record <pirec.processresult.record>`
-decorator, :class:`pipeline <plumbium.processresult.Pipeline>` instance and
+decorator, :class:`pipeline <pirec.processresult.Pipeline>` instance and
-any :mod:`plumbium.artefacts` you need.
+any :mod:`pirec.artefacts` you need.
 Artefacts are classes representing the data files used by your pipeline e.g. text files and images.

 .. code:: python

-    from plumbium import call, record, pipeline
+    from pirec import call, record, pipeline
-    from plumbium.artefacts import TextFile
+    from pirec.artefacts import TextFile

 Processing stages